 - Lexington Carriage Company: Learn about the Lexington history and lore via horse-drawn carriage located in downtown Lexington.

-- Blue Lab and Devil’s Backbone Micro-breweries: Tastings are available at Blue Lab’s downtown Lexington location and Devil’s Backbone Outpost location just north of Lexington on Route 11.
+- Devil’s Backbone Brewery: Devil’s Backbone Outpost location just north of Lexington on Route 11.

 - Goshen Pass: Take a drive along Route 39 from Lexington to enjoy the scenery of Goshen Pass and the Maury River.
 It’s a great place for a picnic or walk along the river.
 You won’t stop saying “WOW”.

 - Take in the mountain scenery?
 Whether on motorcycles or in a car you will enjoy the scenery and curves these roads have to offer.
-Check out the Rockbridge Rides website for printable maps on the SPORT TOUR LOOP and LITTLE NORTH MOUNTAIN RIDE detailing scenic rides that you don’t want to miss.
+Bike riders can check out the Rockbridge Rides website for printable maps on the SPORT TOUR LOOP and LITTLE NORTH MOUNTAIN RIDE detailing scenic rides that you don’t want to miss.

 - Hull’s Drive-In Movie Theater: Remember the drive-in movies of our childhood?
+Or maybe you aren’t old enough to remember!
+Outdoor movies under the night sky.
 Hull’s is located 10 minutes south on Route 11.
 Open week-ends from March through October.
 Double feature, first run movies, fun date night with your sweetie.

 Staunton and Augusta County Area

-- Downtown Staunton: Shop, Dine, and Play in one of the best small towns in America!
+- Staunton VA: Shop, Dine, and Play in one of the best small towns in America!

 - Blackfriars Shakespeare Theater: The Blackfriars is the home to Shenandoah Shakespeare, an internationally acclaimed theatre company that performs Shakespeare’s works under their original staging conditions-amidst audiences under the chandelier lights of the world’s only re-creation of Shakespeare’s own indoor theatre.
 Twenty minutes away.